Margaret Heng

 Margaret Heng (邢紫薇 (Xíng Zǐwēi); born 1961) is a Singaporean businesswoman.
-She serves as the chief executive officer of Shatec and is also the current executive director of the Singapore Hotel Association.
+She is the chief executive officer of Shatec and the current executive director of the Singapore Hotel Association.
 Born 1961 in Singapore, Heng is an alumna of Raffles Girls' School, National Junior College, University of Western Ontario, and George Washington University.
 She is married and has two children.

 Early life

 Heng was born 1961 in Singapore to foodhouse owner Heng Kok San and his wife Kim Lan (née Jee), a homemaker.
 Heng has four siblings – three brothers Jimmy, Henry and Richard and one sister Alice.
 Heng attended Raffles Girls' School and National Junior College.
 She studied finance and administration at the University of Western Ontario, graduating in 1983.
 Heng also holds a master's degree in Human Resource Development from the George Washington University.

 Career

 Originally joining Shatec in 1984 as an administrator in expenditure, Heng is now the CEO of Shatec, an educational institution specialising in teaching various job skills, a position she has held since December 2011.
 She is also the Singapore Hotel Association (SHA)'s current executive director.
 A member of Singapore's National Crime Prevention Council, Heng was part of the 2012 Singapore Service Excellence Medallion Management Committee.